 This course develops Chinese reading and writing skills within a cultural context and aided by a systematic review and expansion of grammar and vocabulary.
 Using literary, journalistic, business and other sources, students learn various writing discourses and their Chinese variants including narration, description, exposition, and journalistic, business documentation and letter writing.
 Some translation is used to encourage linguistic analysis.
-Interviews with Chinese foreign nationals, Chinese Americans, and working with students from China enhance the cultural understanding of students necessary for meaningful reading and writing.
+Interviews with native speakers, Chinese Americans, and working with students from China enhance the cultural understanding of students necessary for meaningful reading and writing.

 Prerequisite(s): CHI 201 or placement test.